SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 setInterval(logMemoryUsage, MEMORY_LOG_INTERVAL);
 ```

-_Note_: When the configuration property `cacheSizeMemory` is in use (i.e. when `ssrFeatureToggles.limitCacheByMemory` is set to `true`), you don't need to estimate the V8's memory allocation for the cache entry of specific pages, But out of curiosity you can run the following command to do so:
+_Note_: When the `cacheSizeMemory` configuration property is in use (when `ssrFeatureToggles.limitCacheByMemory` is set to `true`), you don't need to estimate the V8's memory allocation for the cache entry of specific pages.
+But out of curiosity you can run the following command to do so:

 ```bash
 # `curl` to make a HTTP request to the page